Skip to main content

 Virtual care availability has expanded rapidly.
 Local provider density matters less if you can see a doctor via video.

-For most healthy people: primary care.
-You'll use it more often, and a good primary care doctor coordinates specialist referrals when needed.
-If you have ongoing conditions requiring regular specialist care, weight that higher.
+Most healthy people should weight primary care over specialists.
+You'll use primary care more often, and a good family doctor coordinates specialist referrals when you need them.
+If you have an ongoing condition that means regular specialist visits, flip that priority and weight specialist access higher.

-Look at the mental health dimension specifically, not just the overall score.
+If mental health access is your main concern, look at the mental health dimension on its own rather than the headline number.
 Then verify by calling therapists and psychiatrists in your insurance network.
-Mental health has the widest gap between "providers exist" and "providers are available."
+Mental health has the widest gap between "providers exist" and "providers can see you soon."

-Scores are metro-wide averages.
-Within a large metro, downtown areas often have excellent access while suburbs 30 miles out have less.
-If you're moving to the outskirts, assume your practical access is lower than the city score suggests.
+Keep in mind that scores are metro-wide averages.
+Within a large metro, downtown areas often have excellent access while suburbs 30 miles out have far less.
+If you're moving to the outskirts, assume your practical access sits below what the city score suggests.

 Sources & References